CyanChew/emomo/REAL.md

 python interactive_scripts/record_real.py --env_cfg envs/cfgs/real_wbc.yaml
 ```

+- This script relies on the WBC IK solver in `envs/utils/wbc_ik_solver_real.py`
+  - By default, collision avoidance is disabled.
+To enable collision avoidance between arm/base/camera mounts, uncomment [this](envs/utils/wbc_ik_solver_real.py#L75).
+    - We configure the placement of the external camera mounts [here](mj_assets/stanford_tidybot2/tidybot_cam_mounts.xml#L109), which you can update if your setup places camera mounts differently.

-> **Debugging Tips**: Ensure that the RealSense cameras are plugged into the GPU laptop, that the NUC/GPU laptop/Kinova are all connected to the Ethernet switch, and that `base_server.py` and `arm_server.py` are running on the NUC side (see [Shared Prerequisite](#prerequisite-start-arm--base-servers-on-the-nuc)).
+> **Debugging Tips**:
+Ensure that the RealSense cameras are plugged into the GPU laptop, that the NUC/GPU laptop/Kinova are all connected to the Ethernet switch, and that `base_server.py` and `arm_server.py` are running on the NUC side (see [Shared Prerequisite](#prerequisite-start-arm--base-servers-on-the-nuc)).

 ---